sbb-design-systems/design-system-webapp-documentation/documentation/components/table/table-en.md

 * The individual columns can be filtered according to content type (text, date, value, etc.) using the appropriate components  ([Textfield](https://digital.sbb.ch/en/webapps/components/textfield), [Datepicker](https://digital.sbb.ch/en/webapps/components/datepicker), [Select](https://digital.sbb.ch/en/webapps/components/select), etc.).
 * A separate [filter](https://digital.sbb.ch/en/webapps/modules/filter) can also be used to restrict large amounts of data.
+* It is advisable to display the number of filtered items to the users, e.g. "34 out of 3890".

 #### Design specification
 * [Default](https://www.sketch.com/s/36ab4f9f-f7f8-436e-9d7e-0f2088e52e04/a/PGRjqjP#Inspector)